Nursing the COVID Vaccine Forward

+On a recent Saturday, Navy Lt.
+Andrea Mauter had to forego hiking with husband, Steven, and their puppy, Arleigh.

-Helping to nurse the COVID-19 vaccine forward…Lt.
-Andrea Mauter, Navy Nurse Corps officer, was recently on weekend duty as on-site leader overseeing several hundred 75-year and older beneficiaries being administered their initial dose of Moderna COVID-19 vaccine from Navy Medicine Readiness and Training Command (NMRTC) Bremerton.
-In her demanding leadership role, she handled such responsibilities as coordination and observation of the workflow to ensure safe and efficient vaccination, as well as respond to any medical emergencies that may arise during the evolution.
-She also served as a subject matter expert for times in which participants may have questions or concerns in regards to being administered the vaccine (Official Navy photo by Douglas H Stutz, NHB/NMRTC Bremerton public affairs officer).
+The Navy Nurse Corps officer was on duty as on-site leader overseeing several hundred 75-year and older beneficiaries being administered their initial dose of Moderna COVID-19 vaccine from Navy Medicine Readiness and Training Command (NMRTC) Bremerton.

+“We provide coordination and observation of the workflow to ensure safe and efficient vaccination.
+We are there to respond to any medical emergencies that may arise during these evolutions and serve as a subject matter expert for times in which participants may have questions or concerns in regards to vaccination,” explained Mauter.

 |Date Taken: